qmlbook/qmlbook/docs/dynamicqml/dynamicqml.rst

 Dynamically created objects can be treated as any other object in a QML scene.
 However, there are some pitfalls that we need to be aware of.
 The most important is the concept of the creation contexts.

 The creation context of a dynamically created object is the context within it is being created.
 This is not necessarily the same context as the parent exists in.
-When the creation context is destroyed, so is the bindings concerning the object.
+When the creation context is destroyed, so are the bindings concerning the object.
 This means that it is important to implement the creation of dynamic objects in a place in the code which will be instantiated during the entire lifetime of the objects.

 Dynamically created objects can also be dynamically destroyed.
 When doing this, there is a rule of thumb: never attempt to destroy an object that you have not created.
 This also includes elements that you have created, but not using a dynamic mechanism such as ``Component.createObject`` or ``createQmlObject``.